ferrucc-io/ferruccio/content/draft/building-product.md

 ---

 > As we followed this process to build June, we'll use our and learnings and answers as an example.
+To use his framework you can use this [template](https://docs.google.com/document/d/15lA2_4lDx9fXKKew0SFZjx5zYOAYmCAhTKYGk4Zjdeg/edit?usp=sharing)

 ## What to build